 It is best to find a roof or ceiling leak as soon as possible to minimize the water damage caused and increase your chances of having it covered under your homeowners insurance policy.
 Experts recommend several steps to take to find a roof leak:

-• Find the source of the leak: If you notice water marks on your ceiling or mold along the walls, there is a good chance of a leak somewhere.
+• Pinpoint the source of the leak: If you notice water marks on your ceiling or mold along the walls, there may be a leak somewhere nearby.
 If the ceiling is leaking, check the room above for potential causes, soft flooring or other indicators of water damage.
 If the roof is leaking, search for points of entry, such as missing, damaged or cracked shingles, vent pipe or chimney cracks and missing gutters.
 You can also check your attic for signs of water damage or mold, especially on a rainy day.
 Rotted wood and moldy insulation are common signs of water leaks.

 • Make repairs right away: Once you find the source of the leak, it is important to make repairs right away to minimize damage.
 You may be able to DIY some repairs while others will require a professional.
 If you have to file a claim, then document the process closely before making any changes.

-• Watch your top floor ceiling: By inspecting your ceiling on the top floor of your home regularly, you can catch small leaks before they become a big problem.
+• Watch your top-floor ceiling: By inspecting your ceiling on the top floor of your home regularly, you might catch small leaks before they become a big problem.
 If there is any damage to your highest ceiling, check the attic and roof for damage right away.

 Should I file a claim for a leaky roof?

 Any claim you file with your home insurance company has the potential to raise your rates, even if nothing has been paid out.
-Each insurance company has its own rules on how home claims impact rates and how often you can file a claim without it affecting your policy.
-If you are unsure about filing a claim, you may want to call a roofing inspector to assess the damage to help you determine the initial cause so you can decide.
+Each insurance company has its own rules on how home claims impact rates.
+If you are unsure about filing a claim, you may want to schedule a roof inspection to assess the damage to help you determine if you want to call your insurance company about a roof leak and file a claim.

 Frequently asked questions